 In this article we will talk about the current techniques based on SNMP polling and network statistic collection through Netflow, and we will also mention outdated systems such as RMON.

 Most techniques are purpose-oriented, so they are especially useful.
-Some more modern ones use combined techniques to offer higher control and network knowledge.
+Some more modern ones use combined techniques to offer greater control and knowledge of the network.

 What advantages does each one of them offer?